immanuelw/paperdata/README.md

 	load_backup.py:
 		Refill paperdata table after backup due to error or changed fields.

-	make_paper*_table.py:
+	make_paper_db_table.py:
-		Creates the base of the paper* table -- includes field names and types.
+		Creates the base of any table in the paperdata database -- includes field names and types.

 	consolidate_paperdata.py:
 		Runs through paperdata, joining matching .uv and .uvcRRE files and creating a new paperdata table by writing to a .csv file.